-Through the National Reconstruction Fund, Labor will partner with businesses to unlock further potential private investment of more than $30 billion1.
-Like the CEFC, the Fund would operate in a way that is expected to make a return to the budget bottom line.
+Through the National Reconstruction Fund, Labor will partner with businesses to unlock further potential private investment of more than $30 billion.

-This investment will play to our strengths supporting new and emerging industries, transitioning existing industries to net zero emissions and by making it easier for people to commercialise innovation and technology.
+This investment will play to our strengths supporting new and emerging industries, transitioning existing industries to net zero emissions and by making it easier to commercialise innovation and technology.

 The National Reconstruction Fund will be administered by an independent board with government setting its mandate to drive investment in key sectors focusing on value adding and capability development to leverage Australia’s natural and competitive strengths including: